-Arlington House was the home of Robert E. Lee and his family for 30 years.
+Arlington House is closed while undergoing a multi-million dollar restoration.
+It was the home of Robert E. Lee and his family for 30 years.
 As you take a closer look at his residence, you'll find that the house weaves a unique and fascinating story with associations to prominent figures, issues and events in American history.
 Three of Virginia's influential families are associated with the house, the Washingtons, Custises and Lees.
 The grounds served as a plantation estate and home to 63 slaves, a monument honoring George Washington, a military headquarters, a community for emancipated slaves and a national cemetery.